top of page

 How can we understand Jesus's brothers and sisters?

-a) Jesus's siblings were the children of Maria and Joseph
+a) Jesus's siblings were half-siblings, children of Maria and Joseph

 The modern Protestant view is that Mary remained a virgin only until after Jesus' birth, and then Joseph and Mary had four sons and at least two daughters.
 Protestants see this as more in line with the Bible's records saying Jesus had 'brothers and sisters'.
 The novel Forgotten Followers takes the view that Joseph and Maria had four sons and two daughters after Jesus was born.
-These are Jesus's siblings and they did not believe in Jesus until after the resurrection (John 7:5).
+These are Jesus's half siblings (since Jesus was conceived by God, not Joseph).
+His siblings did not believe in Jesus until after the resurrection (John 7:5).

 Mary of clopas with children